latinos/LatinoAnalysis/Gardener/test/README.md

                 'folderDown' : xrootdPath+treeBaseDir+'Apr2017_summer16/lepSel__MCWeights__bSFLpTEffMulti__cleanTauMC__l2loose__hadd__l2tightOR__formulasMC__JESdo'+skim,
 	}

-If you want to use the slimmed version of systematic trees, you have to use instead.
+Suppose you have produced the slimmed version of JES systematic trees, as descrived above, and that you want to run on the wwSel skim.
+The configuration of nuisances.py changes to:

 	nuisances['jes']  = {
                 'name'  : 'scale_j',